bbatsov/emacsredux/_posts/2023-07-30-emacs-29-1-released.md

 Emacs user.
 Exciting times ahead!

 You can read all about the new release [here](https://github.com/emacs-mirror/emacs/blob/master/etc/NEWS.29).
 I'll likely write a few articles about some of the new features in the weeks and months to come.
 In Emacs We Trust!
 M-x Forever!

+**P.S.** Feel free to share in the comments what are you most excited about.